 Added bonus: We’ve all gotten to the bottom of a bag only to find squashed or overripe fruit or veggies.
 Well, when you buy your groceries loose and not packaged, you know you’re only getting the best picks.

-Learn to sew and mend clothes
+Save money by learning to sew and mend clothes

 Check out the dents shop for household goods

 There’s nothing wrong with a few dents or scrapes on your fridge.
 After all, it’s what’s on the inside that counts.
-You can save some big bucks and get a great bargain by looking up your local discount warehouse or factory outlook.
+You can save some big bucks and get a great bargain by looking up your local discount warehouse or factory outlet.

 Not only does it make saving cash easier but it makes it simple to see other possible saving opportunities.
 Before you know it you’ll have a nice nest egg to spend on something special.